-A bank statement can be used to show a history of steady deposits, or to shed light on any dangerous spending habits.
-Many tenants may find this method of information verification a bit intrusive.
-After all, it is thought you can really tell a lot about a person based on their spending habits.
-However, there are various other ways to verify income for those who feel a bank statement is too personal.
+A bank statement for rental applications captures the applicant’s history of deposits and sheds light on any dangerous spending habits.
+Many tenants may find this method of information verification a bit intrusive as they might not want to show you their spending habits.
+But don’t worry – there are other ways to verify an applicant’s income for those who feel a bank statement is too personal.

 4. Pay Stubs

-A pay stub, also known as paycheck or pay slip, is received by employees each pay period and shows net take home pay.
-Pay stubs are an easy way for renters to show how much they received in recent paychecks; however, they are also easy for renters to forge.
-Look for perfectly rounded numbers, alignment issues, and the use of O’s instead of 0’s when attempting to spot a fake pay stub.
+A pay stub, also known as a paycheck or pay slip, is received by employees each pay period and shows their net take-home pay.
+Pay stubs are easy proof of income for rental applications, but they’re also easy for bad actors to forge.
+Look out for perfectly rounded numbers, alignment issues, and the use of O’s instead of 0’s when attempting to spot a fake pay stub.

-A letter of reference from an employer is a valid method for someone to show a landlord that they have a stable income and also that this income will remain steady over the lease term.
-Employees can request a letter from their employers directly.
+A letter of employment verification for apartment or unit renting is a valid method to show a landlord that the applicant has a stable income and also that this income will remain steady over the lease term.
+Applicants can request an employment verification letter directly from their employer.
 To streamline the process, an individual may consider downloading a template and bringing it to the employer.
-This can be done by using our printable proof of income letter for employers to fill out below.
+We’ve built your downloadable employment verification for apartment renting template – find it below!

 6. Federal Income Tax Return (IRS 1040)